 - Ravenhill Bowling Green and Pavilion

-Dogs are allowed to be walked ( as with all parks in N.Ireland ) as long as they are on their leads.
+At Ormeau Park, dogs are allowed to be walked (as with all parks in N.Ireland) as long as they are on their leads.
 The park is also popular among walkers and joggers alike and has a range of eco trails and orienteering routes.
 On a side note – there is one park in the Belfast area that has a dedicated secure area where dogs can be let off their leads and allowed to run free safely.
 This is at the Grove Playing Fields – well worth a visit for any dog owner.

 The Donegall family moved to the park and set up their home at Ormeau Cottage in 1807.
 The second Marquis of Donegall extended the building and lived there until his death in 1844.
 However, as the family’s fortune spiralled into debt, the Belfast City Council was able to purchase the estate in 1869.

 The Park was officially opened to the public in 1871 and the opening was marked with a parade from Carlisle Circus.
-The public were invited to submit their design ideas for the 100 acre site.
+The public was invited to submit their design ideas for the 100-acre site.
 The winning design was done by Timothy Hevey, a 24-year-old architect from Belfast.

 The park is one of 15 sites around Belfast that holds a Green Flag Award for excellent standards of park management – which will be evident on your visit.

 Memorable Events Held at Ormeau Park

 The park hosted the Tennents’ Vital Festival for the first time in August 2007.
 The festival is an annual music event in Northern Ireland.
 It was first held near the Botanic Gardens in 2002 then later moved to Ormeau in 2007.
 After a three-year hiatus.
 The festival returned in 2011 at Ward Park in Bangor.